Berger101/Battleships-Game/README.md

 Enjoy exploring the modular and object-oriented design of the Battleships Game, where classes enhance code organization and contribute to an enjoyable gaming experience!

+## Code Features

+### Input Validation and Error Handling

+The Battleships Game incorporates robust input validation and error handling mechanisms to ensure a smooth and error-free gaming experience.

+#### Player Input Validation

+The `take_turn` method in the `Player` class validates user inputs during the targeting phase.
+Key features include:

+- **Numeric Input:** Enforces that the entered values for row and column are numeric.
+- **Range Check:** Verifies that the entered values fall within the valid range of 0 to 9 for both rows and columns.
+- **Coordinate Uniqueness:** Prevents the player from targeting the same coordinates multiple times in a single game.

+#### General Error Handling

+The Battleships Game includes comprehensive error handling throughout the codebase.
+Examples include:

+- **Invalid Input:** Catching ValueError for non-integer inputs during user interactions.
+- **Index Errors:** Ensuring that index values do not go out of bounds when accessing elements in lists.
+- **Logical Checks:** Verifying the logic of ship placement to avoid conflicts or errors.

 ## Game Features

 ### Dynamic Gameplay